Cash Flow In Real Estate – The #1 Reason to Invest

 Cash Flow Distributions

-The majority of the investment property syndication deals that are offered pay regular cash flow distributions (monthly or quarterly), starting anywhere from 2-4 months after closing.
+The majority of the syndication investment properties offered pay regular cash flow distributions (typically quarterly), starting anywhere from 4-6 months after closing.

-The best part about this is that they keep coming in no matter what the stock market is doing.
-This was especially helpful for us during the COVID-19 pandemic when the stock market started a steep decline.
+The best thing about this is they keep coming in no matter what the stock market is doing.
+This was especially helpful for us during the COVID-19 pandemic when the market conditions started a steep decline.

 Gross Potential Income

-As stated earlier, income comes from cash flow real estate investments spin off.
-In our case, we’re going to stick with focusing on apartment syndication deals as they’re my favorite passive investment.
+As stated earlier, income comes from rental property cash flow investments spin off.
+In our case, the rental properties we’re going to focus on are apartment syndication deals.
+These are my favorite passive investment.

-The main source of income for apartments are form the rent the tenants pay on a monthly basis.
+The main source of gross income for apartments are from rental rates tenants pay on a monthly basis.
 But there are other sources of income they receive such as:

 - laundry fees